 I know the title of this blog is pretty spicy- and I did that on purpose.
 People pleasers are often seen as the victims.
 At some point in our healing journey, we need to take responsibility for our own behaviors and do the hard work in order to actually heal.
 To be clear, when I say “take responsibility” I don’t mean taking responsibility for what may have happened to the person that made them adopt People Pleasing behaviors in the first place- that responsibility is not the People Pleaser’s to take.
 The responsibility I refer to is for how long the Pleaser holds on to the resentment and the victim story, to the unwillingness to change or the excuses that “this is just who I am.”

-Hi, my name is Kaylin Zabienski and I am a Licensed Marriage and Family Therapist in the State of California.
-In my private practice, KZ Counseling, I work with anxious professionals struggling with a lack of purpose, disconnected relationships, and overwhelm.
+Hi, my name is Kaylin Zabienski and I am a Licensed Marriage and Family Therapist and Holistic Wellness Coach in the State of California.
+In my private practice, KZ Counseling, I work with anxious millennials struggling with a lack of purpose, disconnected relationships, and overwhelm.

 So what is People pleasing, and what is manipulation?

 To manipulate, according to Merriam-Webster.com, means to manage or utilize skillfully, or to control or play upon by artful, unfair or insidious means especially to one’s own advantage.
 We usually want to attribute manipulation to abusers, and it is definitely something that they use, but it doesn’t only belong to them.